Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Energy-Based Models

 \subsection{Deep EBMs via Contrastive Divergence}

-In order to train more powerful architectures through contrastive divergence, one must be able to efficiently sample from $p_{\theta}$.
-Specifically, we would like to model an energy function with a deep neural network, taking advantage of recent advances in discriminative models \cite{Zagoruyko2017WideResidualNetworks} applied to high dimensional data.
+To train more powerful architectures through contrastive divergence, one must be able to efficiently sample from $p_{\theta}$.
+Specifically, we would like to model high dimensional data using an energy function with a deep neural network, taking advantage of recent advances in discriminative models \cite{Zagoruyko2017WideResidualNetworks}.
 MCMC methods such as random walk and Gibbs sampling \cite{Hinton2006FastLearningAlgorithm}, when applied to high dimensional data, have long mixing times, making them impractical.
+A number of recent approaches \cite{Xie2016TheoryGenerativeConvNet, Du2019ImplicitGenerationGeneralization} have advocated the use of stochastic gradient Langevin dynamics \cite{roberts1996exponential, Welling2011BayesianLearningStochastic} which permits sampling through the following iterative process,